exectails/Mabioned/Documentation/04 Events.md

 The General type is used for events that don't serve a specific purpose and only exist for their parameters.
-They are often times used to change the background or ambient music, or display notices.
+They are often times used to change the background or ambient music or display notices.

 ### Portal

 Portals are warp destinations that servers use by name.
 Two uses of this type are the Moon Gates/Tunnels, which have portal events on their platforms which players are warped to, and wing items.
-A list of portals can be found in the XML file "data/db/portal.xml".
+A list of portals can be found in the client's XML file "data/db/portal.xml".

 ### AreaChange